lucaspauker/stanford_class_materials/README.md

 # stanford_class_materials

-This repo contains lecture slides and notes for some Stanford classes.
+This repo contains publically available lecture slides and notes for some Stanford classes.